Public Beta

 Data Types

-The swiyu app visualises attribute values according to their data type.
+The swiyu Wallet visualises attribute values according to their data type.

 For Credential Issuer Metadata, the data type of an attribute is determined by the value type of the attribute’s JSON field.